CluCERT: Certifying LLM Robustness via Clustering-Guided Denoising Smoothing: Robustness Bound (Theorem 1)

 \end{proof}

 Following prior work on estimating semantic stability factors such as $\beta$, we approximate the recovery factor $\gamma$ in Theorem~1 using the smoothed prediction probability $p_c(x)$.
-When the model consistently predicts class $c$ across masked versions of $x$, it indicates robustness to meaning-preserving perturbations.
-Empirically, we observe that when the number of samples used to estimate $p_c(x)$ is sufficiently large, the difference between $\gamma$ and $p_c(x)$ becomes negligible.
-Hence, we adopt: $\gamma \approx p_c(x)$ This approximation simplifies computation and remains stable in practice.
+For certification only the one-sided deviation matters, which is bounded by $\beta:=\mathbb{P}[f(T(x,\mathcal{T}))=c\,|\,\mathcal{T}\cap I\neq\emptyset]\cdot\Delta_t$, depending only on the original input $x$.
+Assuming the overlap event is approximately independent of the model's prediction on the clean input, we have $\beta\approx p_c(x)$.
+Hence, we adopt: $\gamma \approx p_c(x)$ This approximation simplifies computation and remains stable in practice, yielding a practical certificate under the independence assumption.